grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 We have upgraded the user experience of Kubernetes Monitoring.

-## View snapshot of issues
+## Quickly troubleshoot with home page snapshot

 Release 1.3.1.
-To provide quicker identification and troubleshooting of issues, you can view a snapshot of issues on the home page that reach a specific threshold:
+To provide quicker identification and troubleshooting of issues, you can view a snapshot of issues on the home page that reach these specific thresholds:

   - Pods that have been in a non-running state for more than 15 minutes
   - Nodes with CPU usage above 90% for more than five minutes